Bjarke aka Managing Dictator

 In his early teens he fell in love with death and black metal, and he used to growl in several obscure bands.
 He released his first underground fanzine, Nagual, back in 1991.
 He formed the vinyl only (now, that's analogue!) label Prutten Records in 1995 and in 1997 the metal label Mighty Music, which is still active on the international music scene.
-Bjarke also owns Denmark's largest independent music company, Target Group, and he recently opened a rock bar, Zeppelin, in central Copenhagen.
+Bjarke also founded Denmark's largest independent music company, Target Group, and the rock bar, Zeppelin, in central Copenhagen.

 Nerdy info: shot on Sony FS700 (@200 fps) with Leica M-Summilux 75 mm f/1.4

 While making a living out of producing living images for many years, it's the dead images (pun intended) who really excites Bjarke.
 Through out the last couple of years he's plowed his way through a variety of formats from digital kleinbild and medium format to analog large format, and most recently ultra large format.
 His images can be seen here.
 He also specializes in 4x5" & 8x10" Polaroids which you can get a glimpse of here.
 He recently built our very own 20x24" monster camera which can be seen in the studio, located in our physical shop.

 His first photographic book, "After", was published in Denmark in 2015.
 It contains 150+ post-coital portraits.